ronalynn/BaseSwap/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/your-username/base-swap.git`
+1. Clone the repository: `git clone https://github.com/your-username/BaseSwap.git`
-2. Navigate to the project directory: `cd base-swap`
+2. Navigate to the project directory: `cd baseswap`
-3. Run the script: `python base_swap.py`
+3. Run the script: `python base_swap_v1.py`
 4. Follow the prompts to choose between automatic or manual mode for numeral system conversion.

 ## Example

 Here's how the script works:

-- Automatic Mode: It randomly selects numeral systems and a number for conversion.
-- Manual Mode: You can select the numeral systems you want to convert between and provide a number for conversion.
-- After choosing, the script displays the original number, the conversion steps, and the resulting converted number.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This version presents the information in a straightforward format without Markdown syntax, suitable for quick reading and understanding of the project's purpose, features, usage instructions, an example scenario, and licensing details.